-DEPARTMENT OF CORRECTIONS appears to be more resilient than its peers, with a capitalization ratio of 18.00 percent in our test, higher than the average for all credit unions.
+One indication that DEPARTMENT OF CORRECTIONS is outperforming its peers in this area was its earnings ratio of 0.00 percent in our test, higher than the average for all credit unions.